 Astrobiology: a presentation on Life in the Universe.

-A Half-Century of Astronomy Outreach: Reflections, and Lessons Learned: my Qilak Award Lecture at the Canadian Astronomical Society conference, Calgary AB, June 6, 2012.
+A Half-Century of Astronomy Outreach: Reflections, and Lessons Learned: my Qilak Award Lecture at the Canadian Astronomical Society conference, Calgary AB, June 6, 2012, and revised in 2014.

 A Half-Century of Astronomy Outreach: an article, published in the Journal of the Royal Astronomical Society of Canada, based on my Qilak Award lecture.